 Camellia japonica ‘Ville de Nantes Red’

-Japanese camellias are hardier than sasanquas, and have been known to live for over a century.
-At Filoli, a symmetrical pair of Camellia japonica ‘Lady Clare’, planted on either side of the garden house (below), are believed to be approaching 100 years old.
+Japanese camellias are also hardier than sasanquas and have been known to live for a century or more.
+At Filoli, a matching pair of C. japonica ‘Lady Clare’ are believed to be approaching 100 years old.

 Notice how the blossoms that have dropped are intact, a key feature of Japanese camellias.

-Camellia hiemalis, also known as Snow camellia, is a less common species that blooms from late fall into winter.
-It is often confused with camellia sasanqua.
-The slow growing, long-lived shrub has a wide branching habit, dark green glossy leaves and small pink, rosy red or white flowers.
+Camellia hiemalis is a lesser known species that blooms from late fall into winter.
+It is often confused with C. sasanqua.
+The long-lived shrub has a wide branching habit, dark green glossy leaves and small pink, rosy red or white flowers.
 Some cultivars have scented blooms.

 CARING FOR YOUR CAMELLIAS

-Camellias need these 6 things to keep them healthy:
+According to Shelton, camellias need the following 6 things to keep them healthy: